illinois-cs419/illinois-cs419.github.io/_old_assignments/mp1.md

 + **If you use code from other sources, you must document the use of that code in a text file named README.md in your handin**

 ### FAQ
-Q. Should my images look like the one on this page?
+Q. Should my images look like the one on this page?<br/>
 A. Not exactly!
 You can ignore the cylinder and the box...you won't render those.

 Q. Can use code X that I found on the web?<br/>